Jose Maria Zubiri Jr.: Politics

 Zubiri's political career began by becoming an Assemblyman in Batasang Pambansa from 1984 to 1986.
 He served as a Representative of the third district of Bukidnon for three consecutive terms, from 1987 to 1998.
-In 2001, he won as Governor and served 3 terms until 2010.
-He then run and won as vice governor until 2013.
-He then again run for governor in the 2013 elections and won.
-He was re-elected in 2016 and 2019.
+In 2001, he won as Governor and served three consecutive terms until 2010.
+He then ran and won as vice governor, serving one term until 2013.
+He then again ran for governor in the 2013 elections and won, serving three consecutive terms until 2022.
+He was reelected back to the Congress, representing the third district of Bukidnon once again, in 2022.

 Personal life

 Zubiri is married to socialite Maria Victoria "Vicky" Fernandez who was born in Libon, Albay but raised in Bukidnon.

-They have five children: Jose Maria III, who also became a Representative of the third district of Bukidnon; Manuel Antonio, who was the Representative of the third district of Bukidnon from 2019 to 2022; Juan Miguel, who is an incumbent Senate President; Beatrice; and Stephanie, a columnist and television host.
+They have five children: Jose Maria III, a former Representative of the third district of Bukidnon; Manuel Antonio, another former Representative of the third district of Bukidnon; Juan Miguel, a former Senate President; Beatrice; and Stephanie, a columnist and television host.
 Zubiri's nephew includes former Malaybalay City Mayor Ignacio "Iñaki" W. Zubiri.